If you want to teach in China, you must have a TEFL certificate. And to get a certificate, you need to complete a TEFL course.

 - Combined (online and face to face).

-A combined course will give you the opportunity to practise in person what you’ve learned in the online component.
-It’s a great way to get rid of any nerves before heading to China.
+A combined course gives you the opportunity to practise in person what you’ve learned in the online component.
+It’s a great way to shake off any nerves before heading to China.

 If you have the time and money to do your course entirely face-to-face, then go for it!
-You can do this in a few cities in China – see the next question below.
+You can do this in a few cities in China (see below).

 Can I do a TEFL course in China in person?

 This classroom course runs for approximately two weeks, and you then go on to teach in a school afterwards.
-Accommodation, meals and living expenses are borne by you.
+Accommodation, meals and living expenses over the two weeks are paid by you.

 A face-to-face TEFL course in China is a great way to meet like-minded travellers, and an awesome way to start your teaching adventure.